Carney's Davos speech was a sales pitch

 Now let's examine the speech through the lens of communications:

 First, we must understand his audience.
 Knowing an audience is everything when it comes to an effective message.
-Carney's audience – the Davos audience – was comprised of political leaders, business executives, corporate and civil society representatives, and media; aka the powers of capital; the people who own and run corporations, who run the markets, who lobby on behalf of those corporations, and the people who amplify the messages of those corporations.
+Carney's audience – the Davos audience – was comprised of political leaders, business executives, corporate and civil society representatives, and media; aka the powers of capital; the people who own and run corporations, who run the markets, who lobby on behalf of corporations, and the people who amplify the messages of those corporations.
 This context is important as we re-parse his words.

 Here we go: